Complex body relationships: Body positivity, body neutrality and body acceptance – Velvet Thyme

 It’s common to see parts of our bodies as ‘flaws’ and magnify these.
 This can be part of or lead to body dysmorphic disorder.
 Even just talking about body issues and approaching your body with respect and positivity is healing.
 Our photo experiences do just that.
 They aim to help document and improve your relationship with your body and self, wherever you are at, through art and open conversation.

-What are you waiting for? in the timeless words of Moira Rose from Schitt’s Creek ‘TAKE A THOUSAND NAKED PICTURES OF YOURSELF!!’
+So, what are you waiting for? in the timeless words of Moira Rose from Schitt’s Creek ‘TAKE A THOUSAND NAKED PICTURES OF YOURSELF!!’

 This site contains media that includes some artistic nudity.